 Selection of service providers and commission of services

 Coda assesses service providers’ ability to meet their security requirements before engaging them.
-Coda has written contracts in place with service providers which require them to implement appropriate security measures to protect the personal data they have access to and limit the use of personal data in accordance with Coda's instructions.
+Coda has written contracts in place with service providers which require them to implement appropriate security measures to protect the Customer Personal Data they have access to and limit the use of Customer Personal Data in accordance with Coda's instructions.

 Disposal of IT equipment

-Coda has in place processes to securely remove all personal data before disposing of IT systems.
-For example by using appropriate technology such as degaussing to purge equipment of data and/or destroying hard disks.
+Coda has in place processes to securely remove all Customer Personal Data before disposing of IT systems, including, for example, by using appropriate technology such as degaussing to purge equipment of data and/or destroying hard disks.